oumi-ai/oumi/docs/user_guides/train/train.md

 ## Troubleshooting

-If you encounter issues during training, check the {doc}`../../faq/troubleshooting` page for common problems and solutions.
+If you encounter issues during training, check the {doc}`Troubleshooting Guide <../../faq/troubleshooting>` for common problems and solutions.

+For more help, don't hesitate to open an issue on the [Oumi GitHub repository](https://github.com/oumi-ai/oumi/issues).